LGD: Label-guided Self-distillation for Object Detection: Abstract

 \section{Abstract}

 In this paper, we propose the first self-distillation framework for general object detection, termed LGD (\textbf{L}abel-\textbf{G}uided self-\textbf{D}istillation).
-Previous studies rely on a strong pretrained teacher to provide instructive knowledge for distillation.
-However, this could be unavailable in real-world scenarios.
-Instead, we generate an instructive knowledge by inter-and-intra relation modeling among objects, requiring only student representations and regular labels.
-In detail, our framework involves sparse label-appearance encoding, inter-object relation adaptation and intra-object knowledge mapping to obtain the instructive knowledge.
-Modules in LGD are trained end-to-end with student detector and are discarded in inference.
-Empirically, LGD obtains decent results on various detectors, datasets, and extensive task like instance segmentation.
+Previous studies rely on a strong pretrained teacher to provide instructive knowledge that could be unavailable in real-world scenarios.
+Instead, we generate an instructive knowledge based only on student representations and regular labels.
+Our framework includes sparse label-appearance encoder, inter-object relation adapter and intra-object knowledge mapper that jointly form an implicit teacher at training phase, dynamically dependent on labels and evolving student representations.
+They are trained end-to-end with detector and discarded in inference.
+Experimentally, LGD obtains decent results on various detectors, datasets, and extensive tasks like instance segmentation.
 For example in MS-COCO dataset, LGD improves RetinaNet with ResNet-50 under $2\times$ single-scale training from 36.2\% to 39.0\% mAP (+ \textbf{2.8}\%).
-For much stronger detectors like FCOS with ResNeXt-101 DCN v2 under $2\times$ multi-scale training (46.1\%), LGD achieves 47.9\% (+ \textbf{1.8}\%).
-For pedestrian detection in CrowdHuman dataset, LGD boosts mMR by \textbf{2.3}\% for Faster R-CNN with ResNet-50.
-Compared with a classical teacher-based method FGFI, LGD not only performs better without requiring pretrained teacher but also with \textbf{51}\% lower training cost beyond inherent student learning.
+It boosts much stronger detectors like FCOS with ResNeXt-101 DCN v2 under $2\times$ multi-scale training from 46.1\% to 47.9\% (+ \textbf{1.8}\%).
+Compared with a classical teacher-based method FGFI, LGD not only performs better without requiring pretrained teacher but also reduces \textbf{51}\% training cost beyond inherent student learning.
+Codes are available at \href{https://github.com/megvii-research/LGD}{https://github.com/megvii-research/LGD}.